AntonioPeinado/git-course/07-information.md

 The extenstion `md` stands for `markdown`, [here](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) is a cheatsheet for you to get started.

-Some recommendations for writting a good `readme` include:
+Some recommendations for writing a good `readme` include:

 * Write a short but representative `description` of the project.
 * If the readme is gonna be long, write a `table of contents`.